Health & Safety

 Basic Policy regarding Health and Safety Management

-MIRARTH HOLDINGS The Group actively supports employee safety and health maintenance and promotion, working to create a workplace environment where diverse talent can work vibrantly.
-Additionally, as part of this promotion system, we have established a "Hygiene Committee" to thoroughly manage employee safety and hygiene.
+The MIRARTH HOLDINGS Group actively supports employee safety and health maintenance and promotion, working to create a workplace environment where diverse talent can work vibrantly.
+Additionally, as part of this promotion system, we have established a "Health Committee" to thoroughly manage employee safety and hygiene.

 Health Committee

-Depending on the size of the workforce, our six group companies are working to create a workplace environment where all employees can work with peace of mind, primarily through the health and safety committees established under Article 18 of the Industrial Safety and Health Act.
+Depending on the size of the workforce, our six group companies are working to create a workplace environment where all employees can work with peace of mind, primarily through the Health Committee as stipulated by Article 18 of the Industrial Safety and Health Act.

 At Takara Leben, at regular meetings of the Health Committee, we identify "traffic accidents," "occupational accidents," and "overtime work" as significant risks threatening employee safety and health in the workplace, and conduct investigations, reports, and discussions aimed at solving these problems.